 Subscribe to our Nas.io (Nas Academy) channel to access exclusive resources for FREE, or join our chat community.
 Keep safe!

-(1) It is covered by an apprenticeship agreement stipulating a longer period (Art 282); Buiser vs. Leogardo, Jr. G.R.
+(1) It is part of an apprenticeship agreement that specifies a longer duration (Art 282); Buiser vs. Leogardo, Jr. G.R.
 No. L-63316 July 31, 1984

 Quoting SC: